 Open enrollment is when you can look around to make sure you aren’t paying more than necessary for good health insurance.
 Make sure you will be getting the services and benefits you need.

 You can also use open enrollment to get health insurance for the first time.
 The law requires you to have health insurance, and the penalty goes up every year.
-In 2018, you can face a fine between $695 and $2,085, or up to 2.5% of your income (whichever is higher) if you don’t have health insurance.
+In 2019, you can face a minimum fine of $695 or 2.5% of your income (whichever is higher), and up to $2,085 if you don’t have health insurance.

 Health insurance might also be offered through your job or your spouse’s job.
 Most employers will send out reminders about open enrollment and set aside a two-week period for reviewing the available health plans.